kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 }
 ```

-When the time button is tapped, it'll animate upwards, a request will be sent to Apple's servers to get the journey's ETA and ETD, and the callout's labels will be updated!
-Magic!
+When you tap the time button, the time view animates upwards and you send off a request to Apple's servers for the journey's ETA and duration.
+The time labels on the callout update automagically.

-Build and run the app.
-Tap on one of the coffee shop pins, and then tap the clock.
-You should now see an update on when to leave and and when you'll arrive!
+Build and run your app; tap one of the coffee shop pins then tap the clock icon [TODO: FPE: Unless I'm mistaken I think we should standardize on "clock icon" vs "time button" or other permutations of same. ] and you'll see an update on when you'll depart and what time you'll arrive!
+Can't you just smell the beans roasting already? :]

 ![iPhone](images/18-completedApp.png)

 ## Where to go to from here?

-Congratulations, you've done a great job!
 In this chapter you've customized a map view, added a custom callout, requested the user's location, and made use of transit directions and estimated journey times.
-Awesome stuff.
+Awesome stuff!

-There are a couple of other MapKit and Core Location updates that this chapter did not cover.
-This includes a 3D flyover view in maps, and a couple of changes to background location updates.
-For more information about these, check out their WWDC talks:
+There are a couple of other MapKit and Core Location updates this chapter didn't cover, including 3D flyovers and a couple of changes to background location updates.
+For more information about these, check out these related WWDC talks:

 * What's New In MapKit: <http://apple.co/1h4r4e7>
 * What's New in Core Location: <http://apple.co/1EcdPD7>